rgaufman/live555/README.md

 # emmake make; emmake make install
 ```

-For Linux for arm with toolchain
+For Linux for arm or third-party toolchain
 {TOOLCHAIN_PATH} is toolchain path for ARM CPU from manufacture.

+ref: https://github.com/raspberrypi/tools

+TOOLCHAIN_PATH is ~/pri/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin.

 For example, If you use the Raspberry PI 3 Model B arm board,
 If you installed the toolchain by referring to https://goo.gl/TtcjGb, you are installed toolchain path is pri.

-ref: https://github.com/raspberrypi/tools

-TOOLCHAIN_PATH is ~/pri/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin.

-If the openssl library is not present in your toolchain, you need to add the disable option of OPENSSL.
-If your toolchain includes openssl, you need to create a cmake file for it.

 ```shell
 # mkdir build